kyma-project/kyma/tests/end-to-end/external-solution-integration/README.md

   ko github.com/google/ko
   dlv github.com/go-delve/delve

-Even though the test cannot be run locally, there is way to debug it locally while the test is actually running inside the cluster.
+Even though the test cannot be run locally, there is a way to debug it locally while the test is actually running inside the cluster.
 The idea is as follows:
 - build a new container image which contains the delve debugger and the test binary
 - deploy a pod which starts the delve debugger and runs the test while waiting for client connection on a specified port